- The Brett Kavanaugh Supreme Court Confirmation Hearing

 Each time someone asked Kavanaugh about (written) statements he made while he was staff secretary in the George W. Bush White House, he pointed out that he wasn’t a judge at that time.
 He worked for the president and was part of a team of people who were assigned with carrying out Bush’s policies.
 As a judge his job is different; he works in a completely different branch of government, and again, he believes in the strict separation of powers.
 He made statements during his time in the White House about the president needing broad executive powers, but that was then, 9/11 had just happened, and again, he was working for the president.
 It made sense.

 But!
-Between 2001 and 2003, two staffers to Republican senators on the judiciary committee hacked into several Democrat senators’ computers and stole thousands of documents, which they used to for the hearings of Bush nominees.
+Between 2001 and 2003, two staffers to Republican senators on the judiciary committee hacked into several Democrat senators’ computers and stole thousands of documents, which they used for the hearings of Bush nominees.
 The democrats found out about it via the Wall Street Journal.
 The theft was coordinated by Manuel Miranda, who worked for Senator Hatch.
 As White House staff secretary, Kavanaugh worked with Miranda in preparing nominees for their hearings.
 He was asked at the time if he knew anything about this theft during his 2004 and 2006 hearings.
 Both times he categorically denied knowing or seeing anything.
 But now Senator Patrick Leahy (D-V.T.) said that the committee has documents that indicate that he did know, that he received and worked with highly specific documents stolen from Democrats by Miranda.
 Which means he lied under oath.
 And the man who can recall every single case he’s ever had, and how he ruled or opined and exactly why, suddenly didn’t recall the exact details of that time.

 And!
 Hirono asked him about Judge Alex Kosinski.
 She said that his sexual abuse went on for thirty years.
 He was so notorious that professors warned female students not to clerk with him.
 He also had an “easy rider gag list”, a long list of email addresses of friends, students, lawyers, other judges, whom he sent a steady diet of very vulgar, dirty jokes.
 She mentions that Kavanaugh has said he doesn’t remember if he was on the list.
 She asked him: “Are you seriously saying you don’t remember a steady diet of vulgar jokes?”
 “No,” said Kavanaugh.
 His selective memory is a little suspicious.

-Senators asked what he would do about precedent on the Supreme Court, because lower courts go by precedent, which they can’t overrule, but the Supreme Court can, so there precedent is only precedent until it isn’t, as Senator Flake (R-A.R.) pointed out.
+Senators asked what he would do about precedent on the Supreme Court, because lower courts go by precedent, which they can’t overrule, but the Supreme Court can, so precedent there is only precedent until it isn’t, as Senator Flake (R-A.R.) pointed out.
 Kavanaugh explained that overruling precedent is rare, and that, for instance, Roe v.
 Wade (the right to abortion) is Supreme Court precedent and later another Supreme Court decision, Casey, confirmed Roe, so abortion rights have precedent on precedent, which makes it pretty solid.
 It made sense.

 But!
 Either Senator Hirono or Senator Klobuchar (D-M.N.) pointed out that there are many aspects of the abortion issue, like parental consent, that aren’t settled yet, and that can be used to make abortion less accessible to women.